zebbern/InstaIP/README.md

-# Game Sniffer ~ Server IP Grabber
+# Server IP Finder for Games

 A Python-based tool to monitor and identify active game servers by analyzing CPU usage, network traffic, and UDP connections in real-time.
 Perfect to identify active live game IP & Ports!